comp426-2022-spring/a99-jishui/README.md

 From there you will be able to see all of the available Covid-19 data.
 You can also make an account!

-Insert general info about the functionality of our app.

 ## Developers